 Android phones can look like anything, but you know an iPhone when you see one.

 How do you solve these two problems?
 Design is all about compromises and managing tradeoffs.
 And the notch is definitely a tradeoff.
-It’s there to carve out space for cameras and sensors.
+It’s there because we need space for cameras and sensors.

-But here’s the kicker: the notch also solves the all-bezel-less-phones-look-the-same problem.
-Apple has managed to turn a tradeoff into an elegant solution for another problem: they’ve created the new iconic iPhone silhouette.
+But here’s the thing: the notch solves the all-bezel-less-phones-look-the-same problem.
+They’ve created the new iconic iPhone silhouette.
+Apple has managed to turn an undesirable tradeoff into an elegant solution.
 That’s incredible.

 So a few years from now when you ask a stranger to draw an iPhone, they won’t be drawing this, or this: